Best AI Investing Copilots in 2026

 Short answer

 “AI investing copilot” sounds like one product, but the tools people open are doing different jobs.
 Some help you learn or screen.
 One gives a second opinion on what you hold.
 One automates a strategy you build.
-And one sits on top of your real broker and helps you act.
+And one, Walnut, sits on top of your real broker and helps you act.
 The word copilot is the clue: unlike a hands-off robo-advisor that takes the controls, a copilot keeps you flying the plane.
 The most important difference between them is not which is smartest, it is how far each one reaches into your actual portfolio.
-This guide covers five of them (ChatGPT, Magnifi, PortfolioPilot, Composer, and Walnut), describes each on the same fields, and is honest about where each one, including Walnut, is the wrong fit.
+This guide covers five of them (ChatGPT, Magnifi, PortfolioPilot, Composer, and Walnut), describes each on the same fields, and weighs Walnut next to each competitor as we go rather than parking it in a section of its own, so you can see where it lines up with the others and where, honestly, it is the wrong fit.

 What an AI investing copilot is